This guy conquered 50 Ironman races in 50 days

-We're not sure how he had time to sleep (his average: 4.5 hours a night) — much less recover and travel state to state.
-For some insight, here's a behind-the-scenes conversation with the world's toughest Ironman.
+We're not even sure how he had time to sleep (his average: 4.5 hours a night) – much less recover and travel state to state.
+Here's a little behind-the-scenes with the world's toughest Ironman.

 Meet the Iron Cowboy

-Lawrence: The first time I set a record, it was an accident: I did the most half-Ironman-distance races in a year in 2011.
-In 2012, I decided to go for the full thing.
-That eventually led to the 50-50-50 project.
-Each project I do supports a charity — the 50-50-50 project raised money for the [British celebrity chef] Jamie Oliver Food Foundation.
+The first time I set a record, it was an accident: I did the most half-Ironman-distance races in a year in 2011.
+In 2012, I decided to go for the full.
+That led to the 50-50-50 project.
+Each one was in support of a project – the 50-50-50 project raised money for the [British celebrity chef] Jamie Oliver Food Foundation.

 What was the hardest state?

 Arizona and Tennessee.
 Why Tennessee?
-I fell asleep, fell off my bike and crashed at mile 30 and had to finish the ride with a lot of nasty road rash.
+I fell asleep and fell off my bike and crashed at mile 30, and had to finish the ride with a lot of nasty road rash.

 You fell asleep?

-It was one of my biggest struggles, especially on the bike.
-With swimming and running, you have to actively keep moving.
-When biking, you can coast.
+It was one of the biggest struggles, especially on the bike.
+With swimming and running, you have to actively keep moving… biking, you can coast.
 That’s when I’d fall asleep.
-During my most exhausted periods, it could happen in three or four seconds, while my heart rate was well above 100 bpm.
+During the most exhausted periods, it could happen in three or four seconds, while my heart rate was well above 100bpm.